 4.1 Expected impacts of climate change on phenological mismatch between consumer and resource

 A growing body of literature shows phenological shifts of species due to climate change with different species shifting at different rates (Visser & Both, 2005; Donnelly et al., 2011; Kharouba et al., 2018).
-By linking development with temperature, our modelling approach predicts the expected phenological shift under various future climate scenarios for any species whose resting period is determined by temperature.
+By linking development with temperature, our modelling approach predicts the expected phenological shift under various future climate scenarios for aspecies whose resting period is determined by temperature.
 More specifically, the change in phenology is determined by the interaction of the new temperature pattern and the slope of the rate accumulation function (R’); see Eq.
 8 and Supplementary Material.
 For example, a warm spell occurring when the slope of development rate is very low may have little effect compared to the same warm spell occurring when development is more sensitive to temperature (i.e., when R’ is high); see Fig. 2B.
-Moreover, several consecutive spells will have additive effects.
-Several warm spells will advance phenology several times, while a cold spell may cancel effects of a warm spell.
+Consecutive spells will have additive effects: several warm spells will advance phenology several times, while a cold spell may cancel effects of a warm spell.

 For a consumer to efficiently exploit a resource, some form of temporal synchrony is required.
 Observations of consumer-resource systems show that, as an effect of climate change, their degree of synchrony can increase or decrease, but the mechanisms behind this difference are unclear (Kharouba et al., 2018).
 We focused on the duration of the seasonal resting period, which constitutes a significant stage in many species’ life cycle.
 As different species react differently to temperature changes, we applied our model to each species separately to predict whether their degree of synchrony will increase or decrease as temperature patterns change.

 A phenological shift of the consumer and its resource may affect their population dynamics and subsequently the larger food web in which they are embedded.
 For example, an increase of the phenological mismatch may limit the consumer’s food intake, which affects its biomass, its life cycle, and potentially even its ability to persist in the considered geographic zone (Simmonds et al., 2020).
 If a subsidiary resource is available, the consumer may switch resources (Stålhandske et al., 2016).
-On the other hand, a decrease of the phenological mismatch may lead to a stronger depletion of the resource.
+A decrease of the phenological mismatch may lead to a stronger depletion of the resource.
 Both of these outcomes may cause ripple effects through the food web.
 Thus, a shift in relative phenology between the consumer and its resource can affect species demography in many ways (Miller-Rushing et al., 2010), and also their geographic distribution.
 Our work, which is based on heat accumulation, improves our ability to predict the direction and the magnitude of the change in phenological synchrony, a research challenge identified by earlier studies (Kharouba et al. 2018).

 4.2 The spruce budworm - balsam fir system and its general implications